-Diving in the Philippines is all year round however the best time is generally December to April.
+You can dive in the Philippines all year round however the best time is generally December to April.
 July to September is the monsoon season.
 The hottest months are April, May and June with temperatures over 32 oC.
 The wind swings from NE to SW for June, July, August and September and this opens up some places that are not so accessible for diving in the drier months.
-Water temperatures are 27-31 oC all the year round
+Water temperatures are 27-31 oC all the year round.